GerHobbelt/cef-wiki/GeneralUsage.md

 ### Request Interception

 The CefRequestHandler::GetResourceHandler() method supports the interception of arbitrary requests.
 It uses the same CefResourceHandler class as the scheme handler approach.
 If using custom schemes don't forget to implement the CefApp::OnRegisterCustomSchemes method as described above.
-See ClientHandler::GetResourceHandler (implemented in client\_handler.cpp) for a working example.

 ```
 CefRefPtr<CefResourceHandler> MyHandler::GetResourceHandler(